wjuncc/demo/_posts/2017-11-23-React-Radium-教程索引.markdown

 ### Notes:   ###

 * i use es6 not es7, only es7 support decoration, so the terminal throw out an  error about @radium  when complie. so i delete @radium.
-* meanwhile the propType statements throw an error , so i delete the propType statements.
+* meanwhile the propType statements throw an error , so i delete this:

+	static propTypes = {
+	kind: React.PropTypes.oneOf(['primary', 'warning']).isRequired
+	};

 effect:
 ![1](https://i.imgur.com/85Oktq0.gif)